15 Traits of Adult Children of Narcissists: How To Reclaim Your Happiness after Emotional Abuse

 6. Codependency

-An over-reliance on others for validation, decision-making, and a sense of self is common in Adult Children of Narcissists.
-This stems from the highly enmeshed relationship and blurred boundaries experienced with a narcissistic parent.
+Codependency involves an over-reliance on others for validation, decision-making, and a sense of self and is a very common behavioral trait in Adult Children of Narcissists.
+This stems from the highly enmeshed relationship and blurred psychological boundaries experienced with a narcissistic parent.

 7. Difficulty Setting and Enforcing Boundaries